 I was watching a video the other day and it mentioned how psychopaths are so common in our world.

-So I decided to write up on how to handle a confrontations with psychopaths.
-Specifically, if you’re in a rough situation where you already find yourself engaging with them.
+So I decided to write up on how to handle a confrontation with a psychopath.

 And I'm using the term psychopath loosely in this post.
 It can be replaced with sociopath, abusive relative, disgruntled feminist, whomever the shoe fits.

 But before I get started, I want to point out the greatest tactic there is-